Dick Butkus, fearsome Hall of Fame Chicago Bears linebacker, dies at 80 | News Channel 3-12

 CHICAGO (AP) — A photo of Dick Butkus sneering behind his facemask filled the cover of Sports Illustrated’s 1970 NFL preview, topped by the headline, “The Most Feared Man in the Game.”
 Opponents who wound up on the business end of his bone-rattling hits could testify that wasn’t an exaggeration.

-Butkus, a middle linebacker for the Chicago Bears whose speed and ferocity set the standards for the position in the modern era, has died, the team announced Thursday.
+Butkus, a middle linebacker for the Chicago Bears whose speed and ferocity set the standards for the position in the modern era, died Thursday, the team announced.
 He was 80.

 Butkus was a first-team All-Pro five times and made the Pro Bowl in eight of his nine seasons before a knee injury forced him to retire at 31.
 He was the quintessential Monster of the Midway and was elected to the Pro Football Hall of Fame in 1979, his first year of eligibility.
 He is still considered one of the greatest defensive players in league history.